 ||Deformulation|| Stability/Release Testing

-This type of testing is critical for the pharmaceutical and medical devices industries, where packaging safety and toxicology studies are required for product registration.
+This type of testing is critical for the pharmaceutical and medical device industries, where packaging safety and toxicology studies are required for product registration.

-Avomeen will work with clients to develop a customized testing protocol to meet your regulatory requirements, whether your need is for a package or medical device registration, a label migration study, packaging for food contact, or simply consumer product testing for unknown contaminates, Bisphenol A (BPA), and Phthalates (Such as DEPH).
+Avomeen will work with clients to develop a customized testing protocol to meet your regulatory requirements, whether your need is for a package or medical device registration, a label migration study, packaging analysis for food contact materials, or simply consumer product testing to determine the presence of unknown contaminants such as Bisphenol A (BPA) or Phthalates such as DEPH.